monimoyd/EndGameAssignment/README.md

 ii.
 Full Evaluation: - This mode is used for demo and deployment.
 Currently when Goal is reached done variable is set to True.
 (For running full episode stop_on_hitting_goal to False.
 But ideally during testing time instead of random location it should be on the road but it is not implemented yet).

-# VI.
-Analytics on Metrics Collected
+# V.  Analytics on Metrics Collected

 The metrics collected during Training and Evaluation phases after each episode are as below:
 i.
 Total Rewards